AA Step 9 today, which makes direct amends to such people wherever possible except when to do so, would injure them or others.

 Simply not drinking and going to a meeting every day is a big amend to me in AA Step 9.

 Then there are the amends to other people.
 It’s being nice to other people.
 It’s apologizing to other people and acknowledging that what you did was hurtful or a challenge for someone to deal with today.

 I’m not proud of it either.
 I yelled at everybody but my wife today yelled at both of the kids which is unusual.
 I don’t usually yell.
 I often may make it a week or two without yelling at all at any of my kids regardless of what’s going on.

 Today, I’ve been experiencing some anger and frustration thinking I just can’t do enough when really I’m probably doing too much.

-This goes into the 10th Step as we start in the AA Step 9 making the habit of admitting what we’ve done and ideally then we get in the habit of this in AA Step 9.
+This goes into the 10th Step as we start in the AA Step 9 making a habit of admitting what we’ve done and ideally then we get into the habit of this in AA Step 9.

 Like today, when I yell at my kids, I apologize to them right away and I work on helping someone in feeling better and then I don’t need to go years before I apologize for something, acknowledge it and then change the behavior.

-If you just keep yelling at your kids and apologizing and yelling and apologizing, to me, the real amends is to change the behavior in AA Step 9.
+If you just keep yelling at your kids and apologizing and yelling and apologizing, to me, the real amends are to change the behavior in AA Step 9.

 It’s September and a lot of the readings like the daily reflections are talking about making amends and if you are wondering how to do this, it’s ideal to work with your sponsor, read the book, read the 12-step in this 12th tradition.